Sep 28, 2017

 The microfluidics devices move liquid samples through very small channels – a few hundred microns or less in diameter – to pass it through sensors.
 To develop a new device, students start by turning their ideas into a 3D design using Sketchup software.

-A rough version is printed to check it prints well and all the parts fit together, then more details is added step by step, with the designer printing and testing one property at a time until they are sure the device is ready.
+A rough version is printed to check it prints well and all the parts fit together, then more details are added step by step, with the designer printing and testing one property at a time until they are sure the device is ready.

 And when the design is finished, simply print as many as you need!